tantsandras/mm/content/podcastEpisodesFolder/pervert-pitchfork-and-the-first-dna-conviction.md

   Like rape scenario where he didn't murder the victim, I guess.
 Yeah.
 And then also charged with perverting the course of justice because, you know, tried to get away with it.
 And they're just like, Oh, well, you know, he's he's got a degree now from prison, and he was a good boy in prison.
 So he's probably reformed degree and what?
 I don't know.
 Okay.
 Did you have anything else about the forensic science?
 No, you made me say all earlier.

+  oops.
+But it was a a benchmark discovery

+  and it's now led to something like

+  55 000 prosecutions

+  worldwide i think there was someone in

+  death row

+  in the u.s who'd been on death row for

+  something like 30 years

+  who was then found innocent because of

+  this

+  advancement in technology so definitely

+  a good accident to have stumbled upon

+  definitely definitely and also why

+  people want you to upload your dna

+  because even if your siblings

+  or your parents have never committed a

+  crime

+  your third or second cousin

+  might have and your dna might be

+  pivotal to that yeah yeah it's enough to

+  make the link

+  once they can determine the

+  mitochondrial dna significance

+  yeah so i might need to at some point

+  but i feel like my mother's dna is

+  probably

+  already out there because she did one of

+  the

+  i think it was the national geographic

+  thing well it depends if the police

+  force have access to

+  public databases like that so i don't

+  know what the laws are in sweden but i

+  think it has to be

+  a special circumstance that the uk

+  police force would be able to access

+  genealogy companies databases

+  yeah because in the u.s i think that

+  they have an

+  opt-out opt-in option yeah but in the us

+  they also take your fingerprints upon

+  entry to the country

+  so they already have unique identifiers

+  unless you're a twin i read some

+  part of that in like reading about

+  alec jeffries the professor or the sir

+  and he was obviously very happy

+  that the discovery led to

+  resolve in a lot of crime cases but

+  very concerned about innocent

+  people being in the database

+  yeah so there's there was a lot of law

+  reforms in the last 10

+  20 years that limit the amount of time

+  governments can hold your dna

+  i think it was unlimited and now

+  there's a limit to it so they have to

+  destroy

+  i can't remember whether

+  they have to get rid of your dna if

+  you're found

+  innocent or whether it's a shorter time

+  period

+  that they keep it for because obviously

+  if they're

+  deleting everything then there'd be no

+  national dna database

+  and the whole point of the science would

+  be useless because

+  everybody who was found guilty would

+  already be in prison

+  so you'd never ever get a match but

+  there are very strict laws in the uk

+  about who can access it when they can

+  access it

+  why they access it and for how long that

+  date is available for

+  which is again why you wouldn't see

+  a whole community come together like you

+  did in the 80s

+  because so many people are now more

+  aware of

+  how long their data would be kept for

+  and

+  whether they would be comfortable with

+  that and

+  i think there were 5 500

+  men from that community that all donated

+  either blood or saliva to help

+  convict colin pitchfork oh i thought it

+  was like

+  i thought i said another number it was

+  in the thousands

+  when they first made the appeal but by

+  the end by the time they'd

+  caught colin it was over 5500 people

+  had donated dna samples and got

+  no match that's like that's how unique

+  that this

+  is and it's why in a court of law

+  you can be almost certain that the dna

+  that you're presenting is

+  for the person that you're convicting we

+  learn

+  a whole bunch of stats that never went

+  in my head are just plugged into the

+  formula

+  but something like one in

+  250 million or something like that and

+  that limitation is down to

+  the instruments that are used it's not

+  even down to the likelihood

+  of a similar result genetically

+  so you have that limiting factor is

+  because of instrumentation and human

+  error

+  it's genuinely unique unless you're

+  looking at mitochondrial dna but

+  or my dad and my grandpa being like

+  six cousins i have a question

+  where do stars go in the daytime

+  it's that my grandpa on my

+  dad's side had a

+  birthmark on the lower part of his

+  back i'll stop you there birthmarks are

+  one of these things

+  that have confused the scientific world

+  since they realized they could be passed

+  genetically

+  nobody knows why nobody knows how

+  but it's just a thing that happens so

+  i can't answer why you have almost the

+  identical same pattern

+  that he does because it was really funny

+  i don't but it's like one of those

+  raised brown ones you know

+  a mole a liver spot or a mole

+  i guess i don't know the english term

+  for it

+  but my granddad has it

+  on his lower back my dad has it

+  in the exact same spot my

+  oldest brother has it on the exact same

+  spot

+  and they all three of them have

+  really bright blue eyes as well

+  dreamy i know about it because we used

+  to go

+  swimming at my grandparents house and

+  then i noticed it

+  and i was like you have the same

+  birthmark at the exact same place

+  and they were like oh yeah we do and

+  then my grandpa

+  once swatted my dad really hard

+  because he thought it was uh one of

+  those blood

+  sucking insects that flies

+  a mosquito no it's a

+  bigger one it's like a moth that sucks

+  blood

+  oh you're thinking of a bat no

+  it's like an insect i used to be really

+  scared

+  of them because once i saw it on my

+  shoulder and i saw the

+  teeth going in i was like ah

+  i don't know what that is it was a thing

+  in

+  the north of sweden and my grandpa

+  swatted my dad really hard on the back

+  and it was

+  at the same exact birthmark that

+  he also had and i was like that's ironic

+  but maybe it's not if you don't know the

+  context

+  it's not ironic whether you know the

+  context or not

+  [Laughter]

+  oh there you go again with your

+  girlfriend

+  you know that's that's just an english

+  literature thing

+  [Laughter]

+  so what are you gonna do now i gotta

+  sleep

+  most of the time half ten probably

+  got time for a couple of furious

+  masturbations

+  hmm did you walk your dog did you have

+  dinner

+  yes i'm not an animal i feel what are

+  you gonna do

+  well i'm probably gonna take my beds do

+  my first cream blah blah

+  buddy was very funny today she

+  she was in the camera when

+  nicholas was in the meeting hello i'm

+  here

+  i can do the programming too hello i

+  want to

+  wrap all up in your uh laptop like

+  i can lead the team pay attention to me

+  and then nicholas did a quiz about like

+  his zoom backgrounds

+  what he should have from old movies and

+  i got

+  almost all of them because i've

+  watched every single thing

+  that is out there that is how bored i am

+  you need to take up knitting yeah i do

+  i did before when i was 12 i used to

+  no you were such a grandma

+  i've always been a grandma when i was 12

+  i used to knit mill scarves for my

+  grandchildren

+  i didn't have any grandchildren but

+  i was just preparing for the day do you

+  want to say

+  bye to the listeners thank you so much

+  for listening to

+  midweek murders see that means it's time

+  to talk about crime no we already did

+  that oh sorry i got confused

+  it's like muscle memory i hear midweek

+  murders and that means it's time

+  to talk about crime

+  thank you so much suzanne and lee for

+  listening

+  we'll see you guys

+  i'm that one listening from pakistan

+  welcome welcome

+  i'm my iceland boy homie

+  and the iceland boy hello hello

+  oh woman oh woman fucking sexist pig

+  okay goodbye peace out

+  [Music]
 date: 19
 month: August
 images: